Botanical Name: Cyclamen hederifolium, C. purpurascens.

 The spray is intended to help to drain the nose and sinuses and thus help to alleviate common symptoms of sinusitis.

-When the herb is used in this way, it seems that the saponins only work locally and are not absorbed in the body.
+When the herb is used in this way, it seems that the saponins only work locally and are not absorbed by the body.
 Apart from the application as a nasal spray, the herb is now only used as an ingredient in a homeopathic remedy known as “cyclamen”.

 The highly toxic saponin, also named cyclamin, works even in small doses to paralyze fish, and fishermen in Sicily used the root tubers to stun fish making it easy to catch them by hand.

 Dosage and Administration

 Cyclamen is a highly poisonous plant that should not be used internally.

 Side Effects and Possible Interactions of Cyclamin